Nibormik/Gamma-Spectrometer/README.md

 main diffrences are diffrent cpu and the comunication method due to the enviorment to way comunictation is not possible so the bord does not support it

-The scintilator end general operational methon of the systen is equal to that of the Opgen Gamma Detector
+The scintilator end general operational methon of the systen is equal to that of the Opgen Gamma Detecto